Scalable high-dimensional Bayesian varying coefficient models with unknown within-subject covariance: Acknowledgments

-Dr. Ray Bai and Dr. Mary Boland were funded in part by generous funding from the Perelman School of Medicine, University of Pennsylvania.
-The work of Ray Bai and Yong Chen was supported in part by National Institutes of Health grants 1R01LM012607 (R.B., Y.C.) and 1R01AI130460 (Y.C.).
+The authors are grateful to the Action Editor and the anonymous referee for very constructive feedback which greatly improved this paper.
+This work was initiated when the first listed author was a postdoc at the Perelman School of Medicine, University of Pennsylvania (UPenn) mentored by the last two authors and the second listed author was an Assistant Professor at UPenn.
+Dr. Ray Bai was funded in part by generous funding from the National Science Foundation (DMS-2015528).
+Dr. Mary Boland was funded in part by generous funding from the Perelman School of Medicine.
+Dr. Yong Chen was supported in part by National Institutes of Health grants 1R01LM012607 and 1R01AI130460.

 \begin{appendix}

 \counterwithin{figure}{section} \counterwithin{table}{section}